Chief Executive Officer, The Wildlife Trusts

 Policy Fellow Alum, Centre for Science and Policy

-Craig Bennett is Chief Executive Officer (CEO) of Friends of the Earth and Honorary Professor of Sustainability and Innovation at Alliance Manchester Business School, University of Manchester.
+Craig Bennett is Chief Executive Officer (CEO) of The Wildlife Trusts, and was previously CEO of Friends of the Earth.
+He is an Honorary Professor of Sustainability and Innovation at Alliance Manchester Business School, University of Manchester.

 Craig started as CEO of Friends of the Earth in 2015, following five years as Director of Policy and Campaigns.
 Under Craig's leadership, Friends of the Earth has led the fight against fracking and for the reversal of bee population decline, and campaigned for clean air.
 As CEO he is shaping Friends of the Earth up as an organisation fit to fight the environmental challenges of the new century, with a focus on grass-roots campaigning.